-Addis Jemari believes that economic problems are one of the major causes for family breakdown.
+Addis Jemari believes that economic problems are one of the major causes of family breakdown.
 Children and youth living in destitute families are the most affected in the process.
 As a result, this program aims to help alleviate this complex and multi-dimensional problem of family destitution, which leads to child vulnerability and poverty orphans.

 Where the Family Empowerment Works:

 Addis Jemari works with 50 impoverished families in the sub-city called Akaki-kality, located on the outskirts of Addis Ababa, the Capital of Ethiopia.
-Roughly 200,000 people live in the sub-city and a majority of the families’ incomes in the area are hand to mouth, meaning their earnings cover only daily food.
+Roughly 200,000 people live in the sub-city, and a majority of the families’ incomes in the area are hand-to-mouth, meaning their earnings cover only daily food.
 A majority of the inhabitants of Akaki-kality earn below 1 USD a day, 50% less than the national average income.
 It is estimated that there are tens of thousands of orphaned or vulnerable children (OVCs) living in the sub-city.

 How AJ’s Family Empowerment Program Works: